King Von, Emerging Chicago Rapper, Dead At 26

 I woke up to some very horrible news this morning - My heart is heavy.
 Another young rising star gone too soon.
 I pray for your family lil bro.
 May God rest your soul.
 We were just getting started 😔🖤 We have to find a better way.
 There is too much senseless violence.
 This has to stop.
 God help us. #RipKingVon

-Von's death reverberated Friday, first starting as a rumor on Twitter before being confirmed by sources close to the rapper.
+Von's death reverberated quickly, first starting as a rumor on Twitter before being confirmed by sources close to the rapper.
 Ghazi Shami, the CEO and founder of Empire, Von's record label first appeared to confirm the news with an Instagram tribute this morning (right).

 Bennett was born in the Parkway Gardens neighborhood of Chicago in 1994, and though he retreated to Atlanta to find peace and escape his hometown, his trouble with the law never truly escaped him.
 Many of his most popular songs paid tribute to Chicago; he was best known as a chronicler of street life, building narratives of tense nights on the streets and his desire to escape the gangster's mentality.